Patient Support

 What to Wear?

 Loose, comfortable clothing is best as acupuncture treatment may require access to various parts of the body.
-Sheets are available for your comfort if draping is necessary.
+Please bring shorts or loose-fitting pants to change into.
+However, sheets are available for your comfort if draping is necessary.

 Paperwork for First Treatment